 Time to arrive: Before sun rise

 Located at the very centre of the Archeological park, the Bayon temple, otherwise known as the “faces” temple is a favourite for many.
 It is renowned for the faces carved into stone offering photo opportunities at every corner, one of the most intriguing being the ‘touching noses’ of two faces.

 Opening Hours: 7:30 am – 5:30 pm

 Time to visit: Quietest in the afternoon

 Time to explore: approximately 2 hours

-Lisbon is most certainly a foodie city, it is awash with great food spots which makes it surprising that Portuguese cuisine isn’t more talked about.
-Below are some of our finds on our weekend there in October.
+Lisbon is most certainly a foodie city, it is packed with great restaurants offering local cuisine and pastry shops which makes it surprising that Portuguese food isn’t more talked about.
+Below are some of our finds on our weekend visit to the city in October.

 Santo Antonio pastry shop

 R. Milagre de Santo António, N.10, 1100-351, Lisboa, Portugal